3 Outstanding Reasons to Get Hospitality Training in Florida

 1. Excellent Pay

 You can enjoy very good earning potential in this field.
-For example, as of 2017, lodging managers in Florida had a median hourly wage of $27.82, which is a full 10 percent higher than the national median wage for that profession.
-And food service managers in the state earn a median hourly wage of $31.96—that's more than 20 percent higher than the national median wage for the same career.2, 3
+For example, as of 2018, lodging managers in Florida had a median hourly wage of $23.88.
+And food service managers in the state earn a median hourly wage of $25.50.2

-In fact, the West Palm Beach-Boca Raton-Delray Beach metro area boasts the highest average wages for food service managers of any metro area in the U.S. Average annual salaries of food service managers in that region are close to $97,000.3
+In fact, the Miami-Fort Lauderdale-West Palm Beach and Naples-Immokalee-Marco Island metro areas boast some of the highest average wages for food service managers of all metro areas in the U.S. Average annual salaries of food service managers in those regions are about $78,000.2

 2. A Booming Industry